Anderson-100/cs326-project-undefined/milestone-1.md

 ## Functionality

 There will be a home page with the list of courses.
-Clicking on the name of the course will reveal the course's ratings, reviews, and average grades.
+Clicking on the name of the course will reveal more details about the course: ratings, reviews, average grades, and advice from former students.
 There will be a button that will pull up a form, which users fill out to add their own review.
 There will also be a list of professors that have taught the course in the past, and reviews can be filtered by professor(s).

 Data to be used:
 - classes